-Functional Skills in Maths - There are two written papers each divided into two sections - underpinning skills and problem solving.
-Paper 1 is 25 minutes (25%) and paper 2 is 90 minutes long.
+- Level 1 Award in Personal Development for Employability - This qualification is assessed by multiple choice examination, a portfolio of evidence or a practical demonstration - Functional Skills in English There are two written exam papers, one in reading and one in writing.
+Each paper is 60 minutes long. - Functional Skills in Maths There are two written papers each divided into two sections - underpinning skills and problem solving.
+Paper 1 is 30 minutes and paper 2 is 90 minutes long.